The Ultimate Guide to Idaho’s Alice Lake Hike & Backpacking the Alice Toxaway Loop in the Sawtooth Mountains

 If you decide to backpack the Alice Lake trail, then there are some really fantastic spots to camp all around Alice Lake.

-If you want to get away from the crowds a bit, head a little bit farther past Alice Lake towards Twin Lakes and camp around there.
+If you want to get away from the crowds, head a little bit farther past Alice Lake towards Twin Lakes and camp around there.

 Since Michael and I did the full Alice Toxaway Loop (in 2 days), we opted to camp at Twin Lakes, and we loved it.